Altelus1/Altelus1.github.io/writeups/ctf/rootcon18finals/hashland.md

 ![lol it didn't load](images/web/hashland/img20.png)<br />
 ![lol it didn't load](images/web/hashland/img21.png)<br />
 And this our progress ends sadly.
 What we did next is that we tried to forge new payloads where we used PHP Filters, data, and some other payloads so that we can execute code or read arbitary files but no payloads have been working.<br />
-The challenge author (Motoh4ck3r) mentioned that the flag should be near through one of the server variables but the PHP Info output that we got doesn't have it.
+The challenge author (Motoh4ck3r) mentioned that the flag real directory should be through one of the server variables but the PHP Info output that we got doesn't have it.
 There are other payloads we can use but since the ".php" extension appending done by the backend, it may restrict our payloads.
 We have to do some more bypasses where we simply don't have time during the competition.